wickersoft/Root/readme.md

 When a player is banned and joins with a different account from the same IP address, a warning is broadcast to users with the permission *root.notify.iprec*.
 IP addresses are NOT remembered across server restarts.

+###Marks
+When a player with high priority marks joins, a warning is broadcast to users with the permission *root.notify.mark*.

 ###Subtitles:
 Subtitles can be enabled by a command.
 See Commands/Sub for usage details.